 Is now the time to add Commbank shares to your portfolio?
 Discover more about the stock’s performance, share price predictions and how to invest in Australia.

-Above: CBA stock has beaten the All Ordinaries index over the past 5 years, but fell well short of the S&P500.
+Above: CBA stock has beaten the All Ordinaries index over the past 5 years, and the S&P500.
 Zoom out for better historical context.

 How Has CBA Stock Performed?